joepv/joepv.github.io/_posts/2022-03-04-energypanel.md

 ---

 The FIBARO Energy Panel had a big update in firmware 5.093.
 I'll show you how it gives you insight in your home energy usage and what is needed to fully utilize it.

+> For FIBARO installers, professionals and other commercial purposes, I recommend using the [P1 Meter WiFi Gateway](https://jdkbenelux.com/toepassingen/energie-p1/energie-meten-p1-meter/).
+This solution is regularly updated and maintained for best performance.
+View for more information the external page: [P1 Meter for FIBARO](https://jdkbenelux.com/toepassingen/energie-p1/energie-meten-p1-meter/) (Dutch).

 ## Why intelligent energy management?